-Liraglutide is currently licensed for use in CYP with Type 2 diabetes of 10 years of age or above if no improvement in glycaemic control (HbA1c >48mmol/mol or 6.5%) with metformin alone or with basal insulin therapy +/- diet and exercise.
+Liraglutide biosimilar (Zegluxen® brand) is licensed for treatment of type 2 diabetes in CYP aged 10 years and above if no improvement in glycaemic control (HbA1c >48mmol/mol or 6.5%) with metformin alone or with basal insulin therapy +/- diet and exercise.

-Victoza® is available as a pre-filled pen containing 18mg Liraglutide in 3ml and administered as daily sub-cutaneous injections.
+Liraglutide biosimilars are now available as a 6mg/ml solution for injection in a 3ml pre-filled pen and administered as daily sub-cutaneous (s.c) injections.